deviate-dv8/gpt-teer/README.md

 # gpt-teer
-A rework to my semi-depricated projectgpt-wright project
+A rework to my semi-depricated project gpt-wright project